bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/Mg2+_0IKcZxoxn5JhgLbQZ83Wbl/Documentation.md

-content of Mg2+ in the water sample
+content of Mg2+ in the water sample.